viamrobotics/docs/docs/tutorials/nerf-gun.md

 This project is a great place to start if you are new to building robots, have a love for Nerf guns, and an occasion to target something and shoot it while you troll your friends.
 Don’t forget to be careful and have fun!

-{{< figure src="../img/nerf-robot/init-image-nerf-robot.gif" width="400px" alt="Firing a Nerf gun taped to a rover having batteries and cables exposed." title="Nerf Robot firing a dart from a Nerf gun taped to a robot." >}}
+{{< figure src="../img/nerf-robot/init-image-nerf-robot.gif" width="400px" alt="Firing a Nerf gun taped to a rover having batteries and cables exposed." title="Nerf robot firing a dart from a Nerf gun taped to a robot." >}}

 ## What you’ll need for this tutorial: